cloudposse/terraform-aws-components/modules/eks/actions-runner-controller/README.md

 #### Recommendation

+As a result, we recommend setting `webhook_startup_timeout` to a period long enough to cover:
+- The time it takes for the HRA to scale up the pool and make a new runner available
+- The time it takes for the runner to pick up the job from GitHub
+- The time it takes for the job to start running on the new runner
+- The maximum time a job might take

+Because the consequences of expiring a capacity reservation before the job is finished are so severe, we recommend setting `webhook_startup_timeout` to a period at least 30 minutes longer than you expect the longest job to take.
+Remember, when everything works properly, the HRA will scale down the pool as jobs finish, so there is little cost to setting a long duration, and the cost looks even smaller by comparison to the cost of having too short a duration.

-Therefore we recommend that for lightly used runner pools, set `webhook_startup_timeout` to `"30m"`.
-For heavily used pools, find the typical or maximum length of a job, multiply by the number of jobs likely to be queued in an hour, and divide by `maxReplicas`, then round up.
-As a rule of thumb, we recommend setting `maxReplicas` high enough that jobs never wait on the queue more than an hour and setting `webhook_startup_timeout` to `"2h30m"`.
-Monitor your usage and adjust accordingly.
+For lightly used runner pools expecting only short jobs, you can set `webhook_startup_timeout` to `"30m"`.
+As a rule of thumb, we recommend setting `maxReplicas` high enough that jobs never wait on the queue more than an hour.

 ### Updating CRDs